Belieal/flipping-utilities/README.md

 # Flipping Utilities plugin for RuneLite
-This external plugin seeks to help users with flipping in OSRS.
-It stores the latest prices and calculates the potential profits according to the margin checks you've done.
-Along with this, the plugin features a statistics tab that shows various information about the user's flipping history, including trade histories and profits made on individual items.
+Flipping Utilities is a Runelite plugin that aids over 10000 players in making flipping more profitable and enjoyable.
+It calculates your profits in real time, allows you to quick search for your favorite items, lets you quickly input optimal prices according to your margin checks with just a button click, and a lot more!

 **Disclaimer: This is not an OSBuddy Exchange replacement, as it does not send or receive price data from other users.**